 RHE is taught within the personal, social, health and economic (PSHE) education curriculum.
-(WoW) Wellness on Wednesdays and our school Christian values of truthfulness, compassion, friendship, thankfulness, respect and forgiveness are vehicles for the teaching of aspects of mental health and wellbeing and also about positive relationships.
+Our school Christian values of truthfulness, compassion, friendship, thankfulness, respect and forgiveness are vehicles for the teaching of aspects of mental health and wellbeing and also about positive relationships.
 RHE and the PSHE curriculum is taught through our wider school curriculum.
 Opportunities are provided for specialists to deliver aspects such as first aid and road safety as part of our weekly Enrichment days.

 Biological aspects of RHE are taught within the science curriculum, and other aspects are included in religious education (RE).
-Talks related to aspects of puberty will also provide the opportunity to discuss health related issues / practises such as the necessity of female sanitary wear.
+Talks related to aspects of puberty will also provide the opportunity to discuss health related issues / female sanitary wear.